OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/Transactions.md

 ## Overview

-The Transactions resource is used by an AISP to retrieve the  transactions for a specific AccountId or to retrieve the transactions in bulk for account(s) that the PSU has authorised to access.
+The transactions resource is used by an AISP to retrieve the  transactions for a specific AccountId or to retrieve the transactions in bulk for account(s) that the PSU has authorised to access.

 This resource description should be read in conjunction with a compatible Account Information Services API Profile.